 What does the Non-Lucrative Visa Offer?

-The Non-Lucrative Visa offers temporary residency in Spain for up to 5 years, providing ongoing eligibility requirements continue to be met.
+The Non-Lucrative Visa offers temporary residency in Spain on an ongoing basis, providing ongoing eligibility requirements continue to be met.
 The TIE, tarjeta de identidad de extranjero is the residency card that is issued.
-The TIE is initially valid for 1 year, and can be renewed twice for 2 years at a time.
-When 5 years of full-time residency has been completed, permanent residency can be applied for, subject to having met the minimum stay requirements over the last 5 years.
+The TIE is initially valid for 1 year, and can be renewed for 2 years at a time thereafter.
+When 5 years of full-time residency has been completed, permanent long term residency can be applied for, subject to having met the minimum stay requirements over the last 5 years.

 Non Lucrative Visa for Full-Time Living in Spain